15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Attend The Phare Circus

-Known as the “circus with a purpose”, funds from the show go to supporting student’s from Phare Ponleu Selpak’s vocational training center in Battambang.
+Known as the “circus with a purpose”, funds from the show go to supporting students from Phare Ponleu Selpak’s vocational training center in Battambang.
 This was founded in 1994 by 9 men after coming home from a refugee camp after the Khmer Rouge regime.

-The men found help and inspiration from an art teacher and wanted to share the therapeutic artistic techniques with underprivileged children in the area.
+The men found help and inspiration from an art teacher and wanted to share therapeutic artistic techniques with underprivileged children in the area.
 From this, an art school, music school, and most recently, a circus school were formed which now has over 1,000 students.

 Visiting the Phare Circus not only provides a fun night out for yourself, but a lot of the proceeds go towards charitable causes within the local community which was another great reason to go check it out!